Cindee Velle

 Aimee Velle Moran

-Aimee is the founder of Merge, which she began in early 2010.
-She received her BFA in Dance Performance from East Carolina University in May 2008.
-She began training at the age of three at Ballet with Cindee Velle in the Baltimore/Washington area, where she was also a member of the Columbia Chamber Ballet for nine years.
-She has received training in a variety of dances styles including, ballet, jazz, lyrical, pointe, tap, and modern.
-Most recently she performed with Royal Caribbean as a dancer on the Enchantment of the Seas.
-Aimee has also taught children and adults of all ages in multiple areas of dance since she was fifteen.
+Aimee Moran-She received her BFA in Dance Performance from East Carolina University in May 2008, where she also received the “Outstanding Senior Award” for dance performance.
+While there she performed in ECU’s Loessin Playhouse summer theatre production of “West Side Story.”
+She began training at the age of three at Ballet with Cindee Velle in the Baltimore/Washington area, where she was also a member of the Columbia Chamber Ballet for nine years and competed on their competition team from age five.
+She has received training in a variety of dance styles including, ballet, jazz, musical theatre, lyrical, pointe, tap, contemporary, and modern.
+She danced with Baltimore Opera in “Aida” and she performed with Royal Caribbean as a dancer on the Enchantment of the Seas.
+After returning home, she performed with the modern company, Deviated Theatre, in their original production of “siGht.”
+Most recently she performed with Vaught Contemporary Ballet in “1920”.
+Aimee has also taught children and adults of all ages in multiple areas of dance since she was fourteen.
 Aimee is very passionate about her dancing and hopes to continue growing in her professional career, along with her teaching.
-Aimee is the Competition Director of Ballet with Cindee Velle.
+Aimee is the Competition Director and Co-Owner of BCV Dance Center.

 Caryl is our guest artist in residence, who came to this area from New York City, where she performed with the Metropolitan, New York City and Philadelphia Lyric Operas, the Radio City Music Hall Ballet and the Larry Richardson Modern Dance Company.
 She holds a B.A. degree form Mercer University and certificates in the Cecchetti technique, earned while on a scholarship with the National Ballet of Canada in Toronto.
 She has attended numerous teaching seminars including the National Ballet of Canada and those in the Vaganova Syllabus, as well as teaching seminars to dance instructors.
 Ms. Maxwell, a former faculty member at Towson State University, the Maryland Ballet and the Marietta Civic Ballet in Georgia, has guest taught at numerous schools throughout the region.
 Most recently she directed Caryl Maxwell Classical Ballet and the Ellicott City Ballet Guild for over 25 years in historic Ellicott City, MD.
 Currently she is Director of Schools for Dance for the National Dance Education Organization (NDEO) and is giving master classes throughout Maryland.